s-chh/PyTorch-Scratch-Vision-Transformer-ViT/README.md

 # Vision Transformer-MNIST
-Simplified Scratch Pytorch implementation of Vision Transformer (ViT) with detailed steps (Refer to model.py) for learning internal operations. <br> <br>
+Simplified Scratch Pytorch implementation of Vision Transformer (ViT) with detailed steps (Refer to model.py) for understanding internal operations. <br> <br>

 <ul>
   <li>Scaled-down version of the original ViT architecture from <a href="https://arxiv.org/pdf/2010.11929.pdf">An Image is Worth 16X16 Words</a> for small datasets. </lr>